Rates, discounts and monetary transactions

 Share transfer

-The determination of the purchase price of the shares cannot be properly explained based on the balance sheet, and in the sole opinion of the notary, consultation with the company's accountant is required to clarify this.
+The determination of the purchase price of the shares cannot be properly explained based on the balance sheet and, in the sole opinion of the notary, consultation is required with the company's accountant to clarify it.

 250

-Payment of the purchase price will be made other than by payment through our escrow account or by direct payment to the seller.
+Payment of the purchase price will take place other than by payment via our escrow account or by direct payment to the seller.

 250